thin-edge/thin-edge.io/docs/src/operate/c8y/supported-operations.md

 but can be restarted directly from the tedge device via some remote restart commands, the `c8y_Restart` operation file for the child device can be defined to invoke those remote restart commands.

-### List of currently supported operations parameters
+##### Configuration parameters

 * `topic` - The topic on which the operation will be executed.
-* `on_message` - The SmartRest template on which the operation will be executed.
+* `on_message` - The SmartREST template on which the operation will be executed.
 * `command` - The command to execute.
 * `result_format` - The expected command output format: `"text"` or `"csv"`, `"text"` being the default.
+* `timeout` - The time in seconds after which the operation will be stopped/killed and marked as failed in cloud, by default it is 3600 seconds.

 :::info
 The `command` parameter accepts command arguments when provided as a one string, e.g.